nuxencs/seasonpackarr/README.md

 # seasonpackarr

-A companion app for autobrr that will automatically hardlink already downloaded episodes into a season pack folder as\
+A companion app for autobrr that will automatically hardlink downloaded episodes into a season pack folder as soon\
-soon as the season pack gets announced.
-This way you don't have to download any episodes that you already have.
+as the season pack gets announced.
+This way you won't have to download any episodes that you already have.

 Huge credit goes to [upgraderr](https://github.com/KyleSanderson/upgraderr) and specifically [@KyleSanderson](https://github.com/KyleSanderson), whose project provided great\
 functions that I could make use of.